seerajakonnur/Machine-Learning-and-Computational-Biology-Projects/Reassortment_Prediction_Avian_Influenza/Readme.md

 The GAT module is used as a segment interaction analysis component rather than the primary prediction model.
 The primary predictive model remains the Random Forest classifier trained on concatenated DNABERT-2 embeddings.

 Attention weights learned by the GAT were used to characterize segment–segment interaction patterns associated with reassortment.
-Attention-derived interaction graphs suggest that reassortant samples exhibit stronger and more concentrated segment interaction patterns compared with non-reassortants.
+Attention-derived interaction graphs suggest that reassortant samples exhibit stronger segment interaction patterns compared with non-reassortants.
 NP segment emerged as the top segment involved in interactioons followed by PB2 in reassortants and HA in non-reassortants.

 Directed edges represent attention-guided relationships between genome segments, while edge color intensity reflects interaction strength.
 Self-loops were removed for visualization clarity.